PoliticalGraveyard.com

 Keifer, Warren See Joseph Warren Keifer

-KEIFFER (Soundex K160) — See also FEIKER, GREIFFENSTEIN, KEEFER, KEFFER, KEIFER, KEPFER, KIEFER, KIEFFER, NEIFFER, PEIFFER, PFEIFFER, PHEIFFER, SEIFFERT, WOLFSEIFFER.
+KEIFFER (Soundex K160) — See also FEIKER, GREIFFENSTEIN, KEEFER, KEFFER, KEIF, KEIFER, KEPFER, KIEFER, KIEFFER, NEIFFER, PEIFFER, PFEIFFER, PHEIFFER, SEIFFERT, WOLFSEIFFER.

-KEIFFER: See also Keiffer Jackson Mitchell, Jr.
+KEIFFER: See also Keiffer Jackson Mitchell Jr.

 Keiffer, Thomas — of Brownstown, Jackson County, Ind.
 Republican.
 Alternate delegate to Republican National Convention from Indiana, 1956.
-Still living as of 1956.
+Presumed deceased.
+Burial location unknown.

 KEIGHTLEY: See also Ann Elizabeth Donnelly